natenaile/natenaile/README.md

 # Hello 👋

-I'm currently an **Erasmus Mundus master’s student in [Intelligent Photonics for Security, Reliability, Sustainability and Safety (iPSRS)](https://www.master-photonics4security.eu/)** with a background in **Computer Science and Engineering**.
+I'm currently an **Erasmus Mundus master’s student in [Intelligent Photonics for Security, Reliability, Sustainability and Safety (iPSRS)](https://www.master-photonics4security.eu/)** with a B.Tech in **Computer Science and Engineering**.

 My background is in computer vision, with a strong foundation in machine learning.
 I am currently interested in computational imaging, 3D vision, and diffusion models.

 Thanks for visiting my GitHub.

 ## Skills: